HugoSandell/GeMeasPy/README.md

 ## **Ge**ophysical **Meas**urements **Py**thon

 This pack contains tools for automated geophysical monitoring.
-The tools were initialy developed through my studies and are published under Apache 2.0
+The tools were initialy developed by Aristeidis Nivorlis ([Original repository on GitHub](https://github.com/anivorlis/GeMeasPy)) and are published under Apache 2.0

 ### Data collection module
 The module uses a computer (Windows or LINUX) to control the Terrameter LS and acquire data.
 The computer shall have enough space to hold several datasets for redundancy in case the remote connection breaks.

 **Setup procedure**
 1. Create the neccesary files